 Neither document condemned nor attempted to halt the business of slavery, despite the preamble to the Declaration of Independence stating that “all men are created equal.”
 Though some believe Jefferson meant that phrase to mean all humanity is created equal and, according to Constitution Facts, “Jefferson had originally included language condemning the British promotion of the slave trade,” that was later edited out.
 Jefferson himself was a slave owner.

 Meanwhile, the Constitution allowed for each slave to count as three-fifths of a person in determining representation in Congress and taxation in what became known as the “Three-Fifths Compromise.”
 Smaller, southern slave-owning states were wary of larger states having too much power in the House of Representatives and argued that slaves should count in some way toward their population counts.
+This is why even hate speech is protected under the U.S. constitution.

 Women aren’t created equal either